rachelramoutar/Fetch-App/README.md

 ## Attendance
 We will be holding stand ups with instructors to have a daily check on the progress your application.

-There are no full day classes during project weeks, but we expect you to be working on your project from at least **6:30PM - 10:45PM ET (Tues/Wed)** and at least **10AM - 6PM ET (Sat)** during class days and be available during that time for TA hours or any meetings with instructors as needed.
+There are no full day classes during project weeks, but we expect you to be working on your project from at least **6:30PM - 10:45PM ET (Mon/Thu)** and at least **10AM - 6PM ET (Sat)** during class days and be available during that time for TA hours or any meetings with instructors as needed.
 You are STILL required to show up to Outcomes during project weeks.

 We also will take attendance during project week, as follows:

   - **Daily (Each Class Day)**: Your attendance will be taken during standups
-  - **Wed, March 18th**: Project presentation day!
+  - **Sat, Dec 2nd**: Project presentation day!
 You're required to be in the class zoom starting at 10AM ET

-_Failure to make an attendance check will result in an unexcused absence for both morning or/and afternoon for that day_.
+_Failure to make an attendance check will result in an unexcused absence for both morning and/or afternoon for that day_.

 ## Project Proposals:

-Create an issue in this repo using the [**Project Proposal** issue template](https://git.generalassemb.ly/seirfx-cosmos/project-2/issues/new?assignees=&labels=&template=project_proposal.md&title=Your+Name) and submit it before the proposal submission deadline **Sat, August 20th by 6pm ET**.
+Create an issue in this repo using the [**Project Proposal** issue template](https://git.generalassemb.ly/SEIR-Flex-0821/project-2/issues/new?assignees=&labels=&template=project_proposal.md&title=Your+Name) and submit it before the proposal submission deadline **Mon, Nov 20th by 6pm ET**.
 Make sure you complete **all of the prompts**.

 Your proposal will be reviewed by the instructor team who will communicate feedback with you directly.